PennockProjects/JAMStart/content/blog/2024/NuxtContentSEOSocialBlog.md

 Snippets on mobile truncate to 130 characters and web to 160 characters.
 Make it look nice in the search results.

 ### Canonical
-If you are not doing a lot page duplications (different urls to get the same page) you don't need this.
+If you are not doing a lot page duplications (different URLs to get the same page) you don't need this.

-If you want to dedup, you need to setup up a
+If you want to de-dup, you need to setup up a

 ### Open Graph (OG) Facebook